M4d40/nestwatcher/README.md

 - config/settings.json can be used to fine-tune nest requirements (like min avg, min spawnpoints, etc). just follow the default file should be fine
 - run nests.py
 - you'll probably have to install some modules. i have yet to do a reqirements.txt
+- to get static maps, copy nests.json to your tileserver's Templates folder